Skip to main content

 Start here if…

-• You want to use common numeric helpers (rounding, caps/floors, sign, modulo).
+• You want numeric helpers such as rounding, caps/floors, sign, or modulo.

-• You want to apply an element-wise constant change (add a constant or a node per cell)
+• You want to apply an element-wise constant change.

 • You need powers, roots, or logarithms.

-• You need controlled multiplication/division with optional mismatch validation.
+• You need controlled multiplication or division with optional mismatch validation.

 Not here if…